Eubulides: Life

-Eubulides was a pupil of Euclid of Megara, the founder of the Megarian school.
+According to Diogenes Laërtius, Eubulides was a pupil of Euclid of Megara, the founder of the Megarian school.
 He was a contemporary of Aristotle, against whom he wrote with great bitterness.
 He taught logic to Demosthenes, and he is also said to have taught Apollonius Cronus, the teacher of Diodorus Cronus, and the historian Euphantus.
-He may have been the author of a book about Diogenes of Sinope.

 Paradoxes of Eubulides

 Eubulides is most famous for inventing the forms of seven famous paradoxes, some of which, however, are also ascribed to Diodorus Cronus: